vollyimnetz/crop-thumbnails/readme.txt

 * reviewed dynamic sizes: filenames will no longer be changed
 * fix image-metadata polution
 * refactoring and cleanup a lot of the code
+* change from a language constant to 'cpt_lang' (as recommended by developer guide)

 = 0.10.15 =
 * bugfix: use wordpress-function to determine mime-type, as some servers do not define "mime_content_type" (Thank you Eskil Keskikangas for the submission)